A Guide to the

 The collection consists of one 7¾" x 12" x 1¾" minute book of the Sons of Temperance of the State of Virginia, Marshall Division, No. 3.

-Records of the Marshall Division No. 3 of the Sons of Temperance of the State of Virginia, Minute Book, 1844-1848, SC# 2004, Special Collections, Carrier Library, James Madison University, Harrisonburg, Va.
+Sons of Temperance of North America, Virginia, Marshall Division, No. 3 Minute Book, 1844-1848, SC# 2004, Special Collections, Carrier Library, James Madison University, Harrisonburg, Va.

 Penciled in the gutter of page 1 is the inscription "Wayland-Gift-Oct.
 18, 1940."